Prevent Underbody Damage With A Curb Ramp

-When you drive your car over a rolled curb often, the car’s underbody will start to have issues.
-Let’s talk about the most common issues:
+When you drive your car over a rolled curb often, the car’s underbody will start to have issues, like these listed below and the problems listed in this article, too.

 - Corrosion: The rolled curb scrapes against the underbody.
 That strips the underbody of protective coating.
 It leaves the surface vulnerable to moisture.
 The surface will rust out over time.

 - Suspension damage: When you hit a rolled curb often, the suspension takes a beating.

 - Driveshaft damage: A rolled curb can hit the driveshaft.
 That can dent the driveshaft enough to throw it out of balance.
 You’ll feel additional vibration, and the u-joints will wear out sooner.

 - Alignment damage: Repeated impact on the wheels alters the wheel alignment.
 This leads to excessive tire wear and poor handling.